Impact of the New E-commerce Rules on Businesses

 Other than this, here’s what platforms need to take care of:

-1. Requirement for a company outside India (or a company having an office/ branch/agency outside India), to be controlled by an Indian resident
+1. Requirement for a company outside India (or a company having an office/branch/agency outside India), to be controlled by an Indian resident

-3. The amendments to the rules seek to ban flash sales, raise compliance needs, fix liability on platforms for the failure of the sellers registered with them.
+3. The amendments to the rules seek to ban flash sales, raise compliance needs, and fix liability on platforms for the failure of the sellers registered with them.

 4. Add details of the country of origin for all products listed and recommend local alternatives for all imported goods.

-6. Maintain a record of all the sellers whose offerings have repeatedly violated trademarks, copyrights or the Information Technology Act.
+6. Maintain a record of all the sellers whose offerings have repeatedly violated trademarks, copyrights, or the Information Technology Act.

 7. No misleading advertising and promotions to consumers